gurpreet-5555/Smart-Devices-Edge-Computing/README.md

 <ul><li>Execute Program</li>
 <pre>python start_detection.py --confidence 0.4 --stream http://192.168.1.43:8080/video --startthreshold 10 --stopthreshold 60</pre>
 <pre>Arguments -
-confidence : Confidence threshold for person detection.
-Default value is 0.2 (Optional) stream : Source of video feed (http, rtsp etc) or video file.
-(Required)
+confidence : Confidence threshold (0.0 to 1.0) for person detection.
+Use a lower value to compensate for poor lighting or image quality.
+(Optional) stream : Source of video feed (http, rtsp etc) or video file.
+Specify this parameter as 0 to use in-built webcam.(Required)
 startthreshold: Time to wait in seconds before device starts once human activity is detected.
 Default value is 5 seconds.
 (Optional)
 stopthreshold: Time to wait in seconds before device stops once no human activity is detected in video stream.
 Default value is 30 seconds.
 (Optional)
 </pre></ul>